 ticker

-as well as date as index.n_steps
+and date as an index.n_steps

-integer indicates the historical sequence length we want to use, some people call it the window size, recall that we are going to use a recurrent neural network, we need to feed in to the network a sequence data, choosing 50 means that we will use 50 days of stock prices to predict the next lookup time step.scale
+integer indicates the historical sequence length we want to use; some people call it the window size, recall that we are going to use a recurrent neural network, we need to feed into the network a sequence data, choosing 50 means that we will use 50 days of stock prices to predict the next lookup time step.scale

-is a boolean variable that indicates whether to scale prices from 0 to 1, we will set this to True
+is a boolean variable that indicates whether to scale prices from 0 to 1; we will set this to True

 as scaling high values from 0 to 1 will help the neural network to learn much faster and more effectively.lookup_step

-is the future lookup step to predict, the default is set to 1 (e.g next day).
+is the future lookup step to predict, the default is set to 1 (e.g., next day).
 15 means the next 15 days, and so on.split_by_date

 means we randomly split the data into training and testing using sklearn's train_test_split()